phossa/phossa-route/README.md

   - *Routing: pick the right handler*

-    The core target of routing library is to pick a right handler for the given URL or other infomations.
+    The core target of app routing library is to pick a right handler for the given URL or other infomations.

   - *Routing utilities*